2021 Georgian local elections: Electoral system

 Local self-government is the right and ability of citizens of Georgia to solve, within the legislation of Georgia, local issues through local authorities elected by them.
 There are two types of self-governing units (municipalities): self-governing cities and self-governing communities.
 A self-governing city is a settlement of an urban category, while a self-governing community is an aggregation of several settlements with administrative boundaries and an administrative center.
 There are 5 self-governing cities and 59 self-governing communities.
 Self-governing cities are Tbilisi, Kutaisi, Batumi, Rustavi, Poti.
-The representative bodies (a representative council, in Georgian Sakrebulo) and a mayor, the head of the executive bodies, are directly elected by the citizens of Georgia registered in a self-governing unit to a four-year term.
+The representative bodies (a representative council, in Georgian Sakrebulo) and a mayor, the head of the executive bodies, are directly elected by the citizens of Georgia registered in a self-governing unit for a four-year term.
 Members of Sakrebulos of the self-governing communities and the self-governing cities are elected through the majoritarian and proportional electoral systems.
 The election date is appointed by the President of Georgia 60 days prior to the polls and countersigned by Prime Minister.

-The Annex No. 1 to the сurrent Election Code regulates the compositions of Sakrebulos of self-governing communities and self-governing cities, except the Tbilisi Sakrebulo, which is composed of 50 members, out of which 10 members are elected in the territory of local single-seat majoritarian electoral districts, and 40 are elected through the proportional electoral system in the whole territory of Tbilisi municipality.
+The Annex No. 1 to then сurrent Election Code established the compositions of Sakrebulos of self-governing communities and self-governing cities, except the Tbilisi Sakrebulo, which was composed of 50 members, out of which 10 members were elected in the territory of local single-seat majoritarian electoral districts, and 40 were elected through the proportional electoral system in the whole territory of Tbilisi municipality.

 Compositions of Sakrebulos of self-governing communities and self-governing cities (except for Tbilisi City) according to the Annex No. 1 to the Election Code: